poseidonos/poseidonos/README.md

 Disk /dev/nvme30n1: 3.5 TiB, 3840755982336 bytes, 7501476528 sectors
 ```

-Start POS and check if the NVMe devices are detached from Linux kernel and attached to SPDK (a user-level application).
+Start POS using the following command.
+The NVMe devices will be detached from the Linux kernel and attached to SPDK (a user-level device driver).
 ```bash
 root@R2U14-PSD-3:/poseidonos# cd script/
 root@R2U14-PSD-3:/poseidonos/script# ls -al